apache/incubator-devlake-website/versioned_docs/version-v0.18/GettingStarted/HelmSetup.md

 2. Copy the generated string, set the value of the ENCRYPTION_SECRET environment variable by running the following command:

     ```
     export ENCRYPTION_SECRET="copied string"
     ```

     This command will set the `ENCRYPTION_SECRET` environment variable to the value of the copied string.

     **Please make sure to keep the ENCRYPTION_SECRET safe as it is used to encrypt sensitive information in the database, such as personal access tokens and passwords.
 If ENCRYPTION_SECRET is lost, it may not be possible to decrypt this sensitive information.**

 3. By default, the timezone is UTC.
-You can set your timezone via --set envs.TZ="your timezone",grafana.env.TZ="your timezone"
+To customize the timezone settings, apply the `--set envs.TZ="your timezone",grafana.env.TZ="your timezone"` command.
+For further guidance, please refer to [FAQ](#faq).

+4. By default, a random password is generated and stored in a Kubernetes Secret for the Grafana admin user.
+Alternatively, you can explicitly set the password via `--set grafana.adminPassword=<your password>`.
+For further guidance, please refer to [FAQ](#faq).

-4. Install the chart by running the following commands:
+5. Install the chart by running the following commands:

     ```shell
     helm repo add devlake https://apache.github.io/incubator-devlake-helm-chart